By Dave Gregg

 I had no idea the old man liked to cool his testicles in the iceberg lettuce.

-I was a cashier at The Pick N’ Lick, a bottom-of-the-barrel buffet restaurant — your typical scarf-and-barf — that paid lousy but kept the lights on in my apartment and got me off food stamps for a while — since my attempts at playing guitar in an acid rock band had largely failed.
+I was a cashier at The Pick N’ Lick, a bottom-of-the-barrel buffet restaurant — your typical scarf-and-barf — that paid lousy but kept the lights on in my apartment and got me off food stamps for a while, since my dream of playing guitar in an acid rock band had corroded into playing gigs at homeless shelters and abandoned graveyards.

 It had been another day over the century mark and I felt sorry for the homeless drifter.
 He looked worn-out and sweaty.
 How could I know that by giving him a complimentary meal he’d try to rust his slinky in the salad bar?
 I had only wanted to help the guy, not get him arrested for lewd behavior.